appacademy/graduated-job_seeker-program/pairboarding-problems/w2d2-b.md

 Clicking anywhere on the page _**again**_ should then return the button to it's original state.
 I should be able to keep clicking the page, and see the button toggle back and forth.

-Additionally, clicking on the button itself should not do anything -- It's just there for fun 😌
+Additionally, clicking on the button itself should not do anything or trigger any events -- It's just there for fun 😌

 Write a function, `toggleButton`, that implements this functionality!